vibeus/vibe-website/content/blog/how-to-workout-with-vibe/index.md

 ---
-title: "How to: Workout with Vibe"
+title: "How to Workout with Vibe"
 slug: how-to-workout-with-vibe
 author: Stephanie Prince
 date: 2020-12-16